The Bankrate promise

 7. Potentially build wealth by purchasing a home

 If you rent instead of owning a home, you’re not building equity.
 For most people, a home is the largest asset that they own.
 So purchasing a home may be able to help you earn equity, and save for the future by having an asset.
-Even though mortgage rates have gone higher in the past few months, they are still near historical lows.

 How much should you be investing in your 30s?